codepo8/developer-advocacy-handbook/working-with-your-company.md

 solutions and you can only be that if you see the work being done from a vantage point.

-More importantly listen hard when developers feel hindered in delivering their job.
+More importantly, listen hard when developers feel hindered in delivering their job.
 Then talk to their management about these problems.
 Keep these talks anonymous and show the impact these problems have on delivery, employee retention and quality of the products your